SNS

 - SNS or SN2 often refers to the high-limit or secondary sensor.

-- 2. Inspect sensor and wiring:
+- 2. Inspect the sensor and wiring:

 - Check for moisture around the sensor head and cable entry.